neomatrixcode/Merly.jl/paper.md

 bibliography: paper.bib
 ---

-# Statement of Need
+# STATEMENT OF NEED

 Merly.jl is a package for creating web applications in Julia.
 It presents features such as the creation of endpoints with function notation and with macro notation, handling of static files, use of path parameters, processing of data sent by a web client in the body in a personalized way, handling of CORS and compatibility with the use of middleware.
 It presents a familiar syntax with the rest of the most popular web frameworks without neglecting the execution performance.
 This manuscript mentions the operation and main features of Merly.jl

-# Introduction
+# INTRODUCTION

 At present, information systems have gone from running on a personal computer to working on the Internet, this change of environment has occurred mainly thanks to the evolution of protocols such as the Hypertext Transfer Protocol (HTTP)  [@10.1145/1060745.1060746] , the creation of exchange formats of information such as XML [@10.1145/872757.872793] or JSON [@10.1145/2872427.2883029], software architectures such as Microservices [@10.1145/3053600.3053653]  as well as Backend web development libraries.
 Such has been the impact that web development libraries exist in practically all programming languages, the best known being Flask, Sinatra or Express.